Future developments in Singapore: Additional Gaming Provisions and Casino Levies/Taxes Increase

 MBS and RWS, should they decide to expand gaming facilities, will be allowed space of 2,000 square metres and 500 square metres respectively adding to the current 15,000 sq m each, with 1,000 and 800 new machines respectively on top of the 2,500 each.
-This will still lead to a drop in approved gaming areas from 3.1 percent to 2.3 percent given the increase in non-gaming areas.
+This will still lead to a drop in approved gaming areas from 3.1 per cent to 2.3 per cent given the increase in non-gaming areas.

 As a result of these changes, the exclusivity period of the IRs will be extended to end-2030, with casino levies for Singaporeans and PRs increasing to S$150 daily and S$3,000 annually, taking effect on 4 April 2019.
 From August 2019, a second daily or annual casino entry levy can only be purchased if the current levy expires within six hours, taking effect after six hours of purchase.

-From March 2022, casino tax rates will also increase from the current 5 percent and 15 percent for premium and mass gaming, respectively, to a two-tier tax rates of 8 percent and 12 percent (premium) and 18 percent and 22 percent (mass) based on the total gross gaming revenue earned.
-A flat tax rate of 22 percent (mass) and 12 per cent (premium) will be imposed should the IRs' investment commitments fail.
-The tax rates will remain unchanged for 10 years.
+From March 2022, casino tax rates will also increase from the current 5 per cent and 15 per cent for premium and mass gaming, respectively, to a two-tier tax rates of 8 per cent and 12 per cent (premium) and 18 per cent and 22 per cent (mass) based on the total gross gaming revenue earned.
+A flat tax rate of 22 per cent (mass) and 12 per cent (premium) will be imposed should the IRs' investment commitments fail.
+The tax rates will remain unchanged for a decade.